JacLight/appmint-form/DOCKER_README.md

 ./docker-build-push.sh
 ```

-By default, the script will build and push to `jaclight/fundu:appmint-form-0.2.5`.
+The script automatically gets the version from package.json.
 You can customize the version if needed:

 ```bash
 ./docker-build-push.sh --version 0.2.6